J-Revell/MomentExpansions.jl/README.md

 MomentExpansions.jl is an add-on package to DiffEqBiological.jl.

 The package facilitates the generation and simulation of ODE moment expansions of chemical reaction networks.
+For further information, see the following paper: [Ale et al, 2013](https://aip.scitation.org/doi/10.1063/1.4802475)

 ## Example: Dimerisation Model